Sourdough Artisan Bread

 Sourdough Artisan Bread Ingredients

 Making a loaf of bread completely from three ingredients: flour, water and salt feels good and tastes incredible.
-The original recipe comes from Tartine Bakery in San Francisco which I have tweaked over the years to work for me.
 These are the ingredients you’ll need for the recipe:

 Helpful Tools for Sourdough Artisan Bread

 I’m a big proponent of using what you have and not buying more unless you really want to.
 Most of the items below are very helpful in making a beautiful loaf of sourdough artisan bread.
 Make do with what you can and if you find yourself baking sourdough bread a lot, it’s worth looking into purchasing some of these items.
-I have a more comprehensive list here.
+I have a more comprehensive list here and my Amazon Storefront has up to date links of the items I use.

 Digital Scale